Ultramarine grosbeak: Breeding

-It takes place between September and February, builds its nest not far from the ground and each clutch usually has between 2 and 3 eggs.
-The chicks are born between 13 and 15 days after the eggs are laid.
+Throughout its range, the breeding season for this species generally takes place between September and February.
+Ultramarine Grosbeaks build cup nests in thick vegetation, close to the ground up to 5 m high, with a clutch of 2 to 3 eggs.
+The chicks hatch between 13 and 15 days after the eggs are laid.

 Feeding

-Feeds on seeds, fruits and insects.
+Feeds mainly on seeds, flowers, and fruits but opportunistically forages for insects.